Blog

 Mental Health and Therapy

-Mental health care is fully HSA-eligible and increasingly important:
+Mental health care is fully HSA-eligible and increasingly important.
+We wrote a full guide on using your HSA for therapy and mental health.

 • Therapy sessions:psychologists, licensed counselors, social workers